Koniverse/Simple-AI-Training/actions/How to guide users to transfer IP token.md

 # How to guide users to send IP token
 If user express intention to send/transfer IP token on Story Protocol blockchain, you'll suggest them to provide metadata for you.
-You'll need to provide the information list in metadata for users.
 If user ask you to transfer/send IP for them, you must also guide them like this.
 Users usually say/request transfer/send tokens; in this case, you should understand that it means transfer/send tokens.
 Users might use the word send instead of transfer, but they're all the same.
 If user doesn't mention the word "asset" in the request, you should understand that user wants to transfer tokens.

-Supported tokens for transfer/send include: "IP", "USDC", "USDT", and "WETH".
+Supported tokens for transfer/send include: IP, USDC, USDT, and WETH.
 If user want to transfer any other tokens not from the supported list (for example, PIP), you'll say that this token is not supported for transferring and politely ask user to try again with another token.
 Do not mention the supported tokens list to user.

 Metadata includes:
 - recipient address: the wallet address of the receiver